 In addition, construction employers must conduct toolbox or tailgate trainings at least every 10 working days.

 So now you have the written IIPP, made it available to employees, and have trained them, so you’re done, right?
 Not yet.

 An IIPP is a fluid document, it’s required and designed to flex and change as the workplace changes.
-As new employees are hired, processes introduced, or hazards discovered, update and change the IIPP with the work environment.
-It’s a good idea to review your IIPP annually.
+In addition to providing training, be sure to update your IIPP as new employees are hired, new processes are introduced, or new hazards are discovered.
+It’s a good idea to review your IIPP at least once a year.
 Each new version of your IIPP should trigger another round of training with employees.

-Completing a written IIPP, implementing it, and educating your employees on it help make your workplace safer.
+Make sure you have a written IIPP, implement it, update it, and educate your employees on it.
+This helps keep your workplace safer.
 It also helps you achieve Cal/OSHA compliance with one of the most frequently cited regulations.